DevExRoadshow/documentation/demo-steps--contribute.md

 1. Find an feature request issue in GitHub that you want to contribute.
 1. Create a feature branch.
 1. Do whatever is necessary to to add the feature.
+    1. Require the new module `composer require drupal/paragraphs`
+    1. Enable the module `drush @speedrun.local en -y paragraphs`
+    1. Export the config `drush @soeedrun.local csex -y`
-    1. Add a new media reference field (video) to the Landing Page content type
+    1. Add a test

+    ```
+    @api @paragraphs
+    Feature: Test paragraphs

+      Scenario: Make sure paragraphs is enabled
+        Given I am logged in as a user with the administrator role
+        When I am on "/admin/reports/updates"
+        Then I should see "Paragraphs"
+    ```

+    1. Run the test locally:
+        1. SSH in to the VM: `drush @speedrun.local ssh`
+        1. Execute behat with the local config and the paragraphs tag: `../vendor/bin/behat --config ../behat.local.yml --tags=paragraphs`
-    1. Adjust the display settings of the two column layout to display the video
+        1. Exit out of the VM

-1. Show that new feature has been implemented
-    1. Create a new landing page
-    1. Add a video using the media browsed.
-Good vid Url: `https://vimeo.com/62005744`
-1. Add a test of the feature
+    1. Add the paragraphs tag to the pipelines buildsteps behat command
-1. Export the configuration `drush config-export`
-1. Commit all changes and push to remote
+    1. Commit everything to the feature branch and push to GH
-1. Open a PR
+    1. Technically, the contributor would open a PR at this point which would create the CDE on the projects main repo.
+But since we're working from the main repo already, Cloud CD will automatically create a feature branch CDE once the Pipeline job passes.